-- 1. Catholic 'looked after children' with a 'Certificate of Catholic Practice' and Catholic children with a 'Certificate of Catholic Practice' who were previously looked after but ceased to be so because they were adopted (or made subject to 'Child Arrangements Orders'), or 'special guardianship orders' including those who appear to the admission authority to have been in state care outside of England.
+- 1. Catholic 'looked after children' and Catholic children who were previously looked after but ceased to be so because they were adopted (or made subject to 'Child Arrangements Orders'), or 'special guardianship orders' including those who appear to the admission authority to have been in state care outside of England.
 Places are allocated to children in public care according to chapter 7, section 2 of the School Admissions (Admission Arrangements and Co-ordination of Admission Arrangements) (England) Regulations 2012 (see definition) - 2.
-Catholic Children with a 'Certificate of Catholic Practice, who are baptised 'Catholics' and who have 'siblings' in our main school at the time of admission. - 3.
-Catholic Children with a 'Certificate of Catholic Practice', who are baptised Catholics, 'resident' in St. Joseph's Parish, Stevenage New Town or The Church of the Transfiguration Stevenage Old Town. - 4.
+Catholic Children with a 'Certificate of Catholic Practice6, who are baptised 'Catholics'7 and who have 'siblings'8 in our main9 school at the time of admission. - 3.
+Catholic Children with a 'Certificate of Catholic Practice', who are baptised Catholics, 'resident'10 in St. Joseph's Parish11, Stevenage New Town or The Church of the Transfiguration Stevenage Old Town. - 4.
 Catholic Children with a 'Certificate of Catholic Practice', who are baptised Catholics, resident in any other parishes and for whom St Vincent de Paul Catholic Primary School is their nearest Catholic Primary School.

 - 5. Catholic Children with a 'Certificate of Catholic Practice', who are baptised Catholics and for whom St Vincent de Paul Catholic Primary School is not their nearest Catholic Primary School. - 6.
 Other Baptised Catholic children. - 7.
 Other 'looked after children and children who were previously looked after, but ceased to be so because they were adopted or made subject to 'Child Arrangements Orders' or 'special guardianship orders including those who appear to the admission authority to have been in state care outside of England - 8.
 Catechumens or members of an 'Eastern Christian Church' as defined in Diocesan Guidance who can provide a certificate of baptism or reception. - 9.
-Children of other Christian denominations with either a certificate of baptism or a letter from their minister confirming membership of the faith community. - 10.
-Children of other faiths, whose membership of the faith community is confirmed by a letter from their faith leader. - 11.
+Children of other Christian denominations15 with either a certificate of baptism or a letter from their minister confirming membership of the faith community. - 10.
+Children of other faiths16, whose membership of the faith community is confirmed by a letter from their faith leader. - 11.
 Any other children.